 Step 4 – International cash flow

-When setting up overseas – or any business operation – cash flow is key.
+When going global in the tech sector- or any business operation – cash flow is key.
 A new startup is likely to incur significant costs before any revenue is generated and the wider business need to plan for this.

 Consideration should also be given to any funds returning from an oversea operation such as dividends, interest and royalties as withholding taxes can vary considerably.